11β-Hydroxytestosterone: Biosynthesis and metabolism

 11β-Hydroxytestosterone is biosynthesized in the adrenal glands, primarily in the zona reticularis, through the action of cytochrome P450 11β-hydroxylase (CYP11B1), which catalyzes the hydroxylation of testosterone at the 11β-position.

 This enzyme, encoded by the CYP11B1 gene, is a mitochondrial P450 monooxygenase that also converts 11-deoxycortisol to cortisol and 11-deoxycorticosterone to corticosterone, with weaker activity on testosterone.
 The reaction requires electron transfer from NADPH via adrenodoxin reductase and adrenodoxin, similar to other P450 systems.

-In adrenal tissue, testosterone, derived from androstenedione via 17β-hydroxysteroid dehydrogenase (17βHSD), serves as the precursor.
+In adrenal tissue, testosterone, derived from androstenedione via 17β-hydroxysteroid dehydrogenase (17βHSD), is the precursor.

 Studies from the 1960s confirmed its production in human adrenal homogenates, with 11β-Hydroxytestosterone as the predominant metabolite of testosterone, alongside minor amounts of 11β-hydroxyandrostenedione (11OHA4) and 11-ketoandrostenedione (11KA4).
 Its biosynthesis is regulated by adrenocorticotropic hormone (ACTH), which upregulates CYP11B1 expression.

 In peripheral tissues, 11β-Hydroxytestosterone is metabolized by 11β-hydroxysteroid dehydrogenase type 2 (11βHSD2) to 11-ketotestosterone (11-KT), a more potent androgen, or by 5α-reductase to 11β-hydroxydihydrotestosterone (11OHDHT), both of which are androgen receptor (AR) agonists.